 Baskets are truly one of the most versatile items you can have in your home.
 Not only do they look chic and stylish, but they are perfect for tossing basically anything out of sight.
-Here, a mixture of sliding plastic bins and woven baskets create the ultimate storage space for every type of toy.Continue to 9 of 10 below.
+Here, This Mummy Story creates a mixture of sliding plastic bins and woven baskets as the ultimate storage space for every type of toy.Continue to 9 of 10 below.

 09 of 10

 Wrangle your child's book collection with these modern wooden bookshelves from Kid of the Village.
 These units are perfect for keeping a handful of books in rotation for easy access while larger cubbies or bookshelves hold the rest of your collection.

 The best playroom storage is accessible and easy to maintain (and should be possible for your child to maintain on their own, too).
 Kenzie Salomon uses a metal rod and three hanging metal baskets to create the perfect place to toss craft supplies right next to where they will be used.
 Keeping storage within reach makes it much easier for your kid to clean up after playtime.

 The best playroom storage is one that is easy to maintain to keep your room clutter-free.
 Look for solutions that are not only easy for you to keep up with, but that are simple enough for your child to stay on top of too.